 A three- (or four- or five-) point setup gives you ultimate control over your lighting qualities and works well in larger indoor teaching environments.

-For more details on all things lighting, check out these resources:
+For more details on all things lighting, check out this resource:

 Before we move on, keep this in mind: